nf-core/cageseq/README.md

 ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/),
 [RSeQC](http://rseqc.sourceforge.net/),
 [MultiQC](https://multiqc.info/))
-are included to allow for easy verification of results after a run.
+are included to allow for easy verification of the results after a run.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.